akka/akka/akka-docs/src/main/paradox/general/jmm.md

+---
+project.description: Akka, Actors, Futures and the Java Memory Model.
+---
 # Akka and the Java Memory Model

 A major benefit of using the Lightbend Platform, including Scala and Akka, is that it simplifies the process of writing